DevOpsBootcamp/website/source/07_database_integration.rst

 - Codd, E.F.
 (1970).
 "A Relational Model of Data for Large Shared Data Banks".
   Communications of the ACM 13 (6): 377–387.
 - sqlzoo.net
-- CS 440: Database Management Systems
+- CS 275: Databases (Justin Wolford taught my class)

 Hands-On: Make a Database
 -------------------------